What alterations can occur in cervical mucus?

 • The presence of hostile cervical mucus due to acidic mucus or antisperm antibodies, which may kill male cells.
 In these cases, a postcoital test (PCT) is recommended.
 This method observes the state of the spermatozoa in the mucus and whether or not they are able to survive.
 It also analyzes the characteristics of the mucus.

-• The presence of antisperm antibodies and other types of hostile mucus that prevent pregnancy naturally can be overcome by artificial intrauterine insemination.
-In this technique, the sperm are placed directly into the cavity of the uterus, precisely so that they do not have to pass through the cervical mucus and have to face the inclemencies of the hostile cervical mucus.
+In intrauterine artificial insemination, the sperm are placed directly into the cavity of the uterus, precisely so that they do not have to pass through the cervical canal and cervical mucus.

 FAQs from users